Morris-Research-Group/bayexpress/README.md

 ## Dependencies

-All basic python functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.py](bayexpress_functions.py).
+All python functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.py](bayexpress_functions.py).
 Their dependencies are the numpy and scipy python packages.

-All basic R functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.R](bayexpress_functions.R).
+All R functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.R](bayexpress_functions.R).
+Example usage is shown in [SIM.Rmd](SIM.Rmd) which recreates two of the figures from the [manuscript](https://www.biorxiv.org/content/10.1101/2025.01.20.633909v1.full.pdf).

 ## Minimal working example